albert-yu/emulator-101/README.md

 # [Emulator 101](http://emulator101.com/)

 This project emulates the Intel 8080 CPU used to run Space Invaders.
-It also runs Space Invaders in a playable state:
+It also runs Space Invaders in a playable state (I will not be accepting comments about my gaming skills at this time):

 ![Attract mode](img/demo.gif)